joelouthan/Theologicus/src/confession-1689/1689-TEACH-03-decree-of-God.md

 - maxed out wisdom
 - maxed out love

 Write this down.
 When I say something that makes you take pause, go back to this point and remember.
-Whatever God says or do or does not, it is always out of most perfect wisdom and love.
+Whatever God says or do or does not, it is always out of most perfect wisdom and most perfect love.

 In other words, how God decides, how God ordains, how God decrees, how God acts, how God causes is unlike us.
 We always think our way is better--yet, the way it is now is what God has decreed and has ordained and it is the best way.